mehmetozturk61/mehmetozturk61/README.md

 ### Hi there 👋

-🔭 I'm currently studying computer science as a freshman at Bilkent University.
+🔭 I'm currently studying computer science as a junior at Bilkent University.

 🤔 I'm interested in machine learning.